Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 };
 ```

 Note that only shapes can act as a clipper (the clipping process ignores any strokes defined in the clipper).
 The content being clipped can be any shapes and/or strokes.

-*Warning: The clipping process may be an expensive operation.
+*Warning: The clipping process can be an expensive operation.
 Clipping simple shapes with a simple clipper may perform reasonably, but any complex shape and/or clipper may cause the frame rate to drop significantly.*

-### Vector graphics rendering
+### Rendering vector graphics

 To render vector graphics elements on screen, first get a tessellated (triangulated) version of the scene.
-When you have a `VectorScene` instance in hand, you can tessellate it using the following `VectorUtils` method:
+When you have a VectorScene instance set up, you can tessellate it using the following `VectorUtils` method:

 ```
 public static List<Geometry> TessellateScene(Scene scene, TesselationOptions options);
 ```

 The `TesselationOptions` are similar to the [advanced importer settings](#advanced-importer-settings):